 The advertising or public promotion of “financial products” (that are managed investment products) is permitted only in relation to those offers of interests that require a Product Disclosure Statement (“PDS”) and a PDS is available, or where participation is available only to “wholesale clients”.

-ASIC has set out its approach to the regulation of horse breeding and horse racing schemes in Regulatory Guide 91 [issued in 2012, replacing RG91 issued in 2007] (“RG91 ”).
-If you have not already read RG91 , it would be advantageous for you to do so before proceeding to read this paper.
+ASIC’s approach to the regulation of horse breeding and horse racing schemes is set out in Regulatory Guide 91 (“RG91 ”).
+If you have not already read RG91 and the ASIC Explanatory Statement, it would be advantageous for you to do so before proceeding to read this paper.

-The effect of the Class Order is to relieve those schemes that comply with the terms of the Class Order from otherwise having to comply with the provisions of the Act, which require that they be registered as MISs’.
+The purpose of the ASIC Instrument (as was the case with the previous Class Orders) is to relieve those small-scale schemes which comply with the terms of the ASIC Instrument from otherwise having to comply with the statutory provisions requiring registration.

-The scope of the relief is limited to the terms of the Class Order.
+The scope of the relief is limited to the terms of the ASIC Instrument.

 While the statutory provisions and regulations are complex, the basic requirements of the regulatory regime, and how it operates, is simply explained as follows:

 1. THE RULES (SPECIFYING EXPECTED BEHAVIORS AND OUTCOMES)